DreamMaoMao/autofilter.yazi/README.md

 # autofilter.yazi

-A [Yazi](https://github.com/sxyazi/yazi) plugin that support set filter for a folder, when you enter the foler, it will auto apply a filter that you set before
+A [Yazi](https://github.com/sxyazi/yazi) plugin that support set filter for a folder, when you enter the foler, it will auto apply a filter that you set before.

 > [!NOTE]